|

 allowing you to schedule it on your own time.
 You can also

 mix this up with PvP anyway and the dungeons.
 Also, questing is about as fast as either PvP or Dungeon leveling these days.
+If you're questing then get

 a leveling guide that's